 AS FEATURED ON

-And when you grind them against your teeth every time you brush; nylon bristles break down and shed microplastics into your mouth, digestive pathways, and bloodstream.
+Every time you brush, those bristles wear down and release microplastics straight into your mouth, digestive system, and even your bloodstream.

-Big brands know this but they don't care.
+Big brands know it — they just don’t care.

 "But I Use a Bamboo Toothbrush!"

-Because most bamboo toothbrushes still use the same bristles as regular toothbrushes (nylon).
+Why?
+Because most bamboo toothbrushes still use the same nylon bristles as regular ones.

-An overwhelming amount of research now shows that microplastics bio-accumulate in your blood and organs.
+An increasing body of research now shows that microplastics bioaccumulate in your blood and organs.

-Scientists are finding them them in blood, lungs, reproductive organs, brain tissue, and more.
+Scientists are finding them everywhere — in the lungs, bloodstream, reproductive organs, even brain tissue.

 Don't take our word... thousands love it!